LiZhang-2020/dpdk/doc/guides/prog_guide/rte_flow.rst

 destroyed by the application before releasing associated resources such as queues and ports.

+Flow rules creation/destruction can be done by using lockless flow queues.
+An application configures number of queues during the initialization stage.
+Then create/destroy operations are enqueued without any locks asynchronously.
+By adopting an asynchronous queue-based approach, the packet processing can continue with handling next packets while inserting/destruction a flow rule is processed inside the hardware.
+The application is expected to poll for results later to see if the flow rule is successfully inserted/destroyed.

 The following sections cover:

 - **Attributes** (represented by ``struct rte_flow_attr``): properties of a